 Learning the Lessons

-Alongside case studies, the magazine explores work happening across the IOPC, in local police forces, and in national organisations like the College of Policing and the National Police Chiefs’ Council.
+Alongside case studies, the magazine explores work happening across the IOPC, in local police forces, in academia and in national organisations like the College of Policing and the National Police Chiefs’ Council.
 The magazine is supported by:

-Read the latest issue
+Read Learning the Lessons issue 47

 Previous issues of Learning the Lessons are available on the National Archive.